July 7, 2020

 In terms of information security mandates, the Regulations cite three areas where companies must pay particular attention:

-Key functions of the CPREA:
+Key aspects of the CPRA:

 - Creation of a new class of personal information, “sensitive personal information,” and significant restrictions on its use.
 Examples include Social Security numbers, a consumer’s precise geolocation, biometric information, and contents of a consumer’s private communications;